HoTT/HoTT-2019/local-information.md

-We have created a **[conference map](https://www.google.com/maps/d/viewer?mid=1Eq3-6x6P75jL6tUcY7eDLOuoL2-7NbHc&ll=40.448091221474606%2C-79.94874355000002&z=13)** containing containing locations in Pittsburgh, including
+We have created a **[conference map](https://www.google.com/maps/d/viewer?mid=1Eq3-6x6P75jL6tUcY7eDLOuoL2-7NbHc&ll=40.448091221474606%2C-79.94874355000002&z=13)** on Google Maps containing locations in Pittsburgh, including

 * The conference venue
 * Accommodations
 * Locations of the summer school barbecue and the conference reception and dinner
 * Places to eat on and around campus
 * Bars and restaurants in the area
+* Destinations of possible Wednesday excersions

 There are also some [official maps](https://www.cmu.edu/visit/maps-parking-transportation.html) provided by the university, including a
 3D map of the campus.